 The non-blocking charging reporting from the SMF is per rating group.
 After the PDU session establishment, when any service date flow delivery for a rating group with non-blocking (can be the first or the subsequent service data flows of the PDU session), the SMF should immediately report to the CHF with the non-blocking indication in the Charging Data Request [Initial] if it is the first service data flow or in the Charging Data Request [Update] for the subsequent service data flow.

+5.5.5.6 Solution #5.6: Non-blocking mode change from CHF to PCF